 You cannot leave Jeroo Billmoria out of the list of renowned social entrepreneurs in India.
-He is currently supervising so many international NGO’s to make society better.
-She launched the Childline that provides support in terms of police assistance and healthcare, especially for the street children.
+He is currently supervising many international NGOs to make society better.
+She launched Childline which provides support in terms of police assistance and healthcare, especially for street children.

 4. Hanumappa Sudarshan

 In 2014, the Finance Minister, Arun Jaitley awarded Hanumappa as the social entrepreneur of India.
-He is the founder and CEO of Karuna Trust that is associated with healthcare services.
-This award is under the reputable Schwab of Social Entrepreneur.
+He is the founder and CEO of Karuna Trust which is associated with healthcare services.
+This award is under the reputable Schwab of Social Entrepreneurs.

 5. Anshu Gupta